Long-Term Care Costs Getting Bigger in Texas: LTC Insurance Paying Big Benefits

 As costs for long-term care services do increase every year, they are not cheap today.
 Plus, charges vary depending on where a person lives.
 You see a variation in costs throughout Texas.

-According to the LTC NEWS Cost of Care Calculator, Texas's most expensive home health care is in Austin and Odessa, Texas.
-In both metro areas, the average cost is over $50,000 a year.
+According to the LTC News Cost of Care Calculator, Texas's most expensive home health care is in Austin, Texas.
+The average cost is about $69,000 a year.

 Assisted living and nursing home costs are also increasing in cost.
-The average costs of a nursing home in Texas is running over $83,000 and the base cost of an assisted living facility averages over $48,000 a year.
+The average costs of a nursing home in Texas is running over $100,473 and the base cost of an assisted living facility averages over $52,297 a year, with base cost for memory care averaging $61,842 a year.
 Like in-home care, cost will depend on location and types of required services.

 The need for a funding source for the future costs and burdens of aging and changing health is even more crucial with the rapidly higher costs for these services in the decades ahead.